pnwairfire/bluesky-web/README.md

 ### POST /api/v1/run/emissions/

 This API runs bluesky from ingestion through emissions.
-It requires posted JSON with two possible top level keys - 'fire_information', and 'config'.
+It requires posted JSON with three possible top level keys - 'fire_information', and 'config', and 'modules'.
 The 'fire_information' key is required, and it lists the one or more fires to process.
 The 'config' key is optional, and it specifies configuration data and other control parameters.
+The 'modules' is also optional, and is used to specify a subset of the modules normally run by this API.

 #### Request